false

 Mobile Marketing in Indonesia: An Emerging Digital Economy

-It’s crucial to note how incredibly diverse Indonesia is.
 Known as the “Land of a Thousand Islands,” Indonesia consists of 17,508 islands.
-With this, there are 1,300 ethnic groups, 6 major religions, and the world’s largest Muslim population.
-Linguistically, Bahasa is the official language, but over 800 languages are spoken in Indonesia, with most people fluent in more than 2 languages.
+With this, there are 1,300 ethnic groups, six major religions, and the world’s largest Muslim population.
+Linguistically, Bahasa is the official language, but over 800 languages are spoken in Indonesia, with most people fluent in more than two languages.
 These are just some of the many cultural details you must consider for your next campaign, as understanding Indonesia’s cultural diversity is paramount to success

 Demographically, local users show a distinct difference according to their ages.

-The most popular apps are TikTok, Instagram, and Reddit for Gen Z users.
 This generation is very open-minded and easily accepts changes.
 They are the most active social media users and are highly influenced by it.
-Marketers can cater their strategies to engage Gen Zs thorugh social media with tactics such as influencer marketing.
+The most popular apps for Gen Z users are TikTok, Instagram, and Reddit.
+As such, Marketers can cater their strategies to engage Gen Zs through social media with tactics such as influencer marketing.

-Their favorite apps are Facebook and WhatsApp.
+Gen-X’s favorite apps include Facebook and WhatsApp.
 Although most assume users over 35 prefer offline products/services, due to the global pandemic, Gen X+ users’ high purchasing power and increasing online presence have made them ideal customers for e-commerce companies.

 • Indonesian consumers are cost-conscious and always put prices first.
 In response, promotions serve as a profitable growth engine.
 Customer retention and customer loyalty are two key factors to consider during promotional periods.